 “We need to implement mechanisms to monitor very simple metrics and not spend a lot of money in the process”, he argued while demonstrating that the best way to improve the academic performance of school students was by monitoring their emotional engagement in the classroom with simple pen-and-paper surveys. http://bit.ly/2AYdqrR

 Shadab Mahbub, Managing Director of Ether Technologies

 “Fundamentally interest rates are high because the banks try to give your probability for a default rate.
-And so for example if you are someone who doesn’t have a job, doesn’t have a financial background, doesn’t have any credit history would naturally pay a higher rate of interest then someone who does.
-The problem with the financial sector or the financial industry as it stands today, is that it does not have access to the relevant information.
+And so for example if you are someone who doesn’t have a job, doesn’t have a financial background, doesn’t have any credit history would naturally pay a higher rate of interest than someone who does.
+The problem with the financial sector or the financial industry as it stands today is that it does not have access to the relevant information.
 It has access to very selective information.
-Since they cannot predict how likely you are to default, the resulting mechanism to calculate interest rate is not very efficient.
+Since they cannot predict how likely you are to default, the resulting mechanism to calculate the interest rate is not very efficient.

 However, curating various behavioral factors from digital platforms and devices could enable us to build models to calculate fair interest rates which would be lower than what they are today and result in financial inclusion.”

 Sawsan Eskander, Chief Innovation Officer of Praava Health:

 Leveraging analytics gives us a strong basis for improving current public service frameworks, an opinion was seconded by Sawsan Eskander.